 - Uphold protocols in place for spill prevention, with established procedures for swift action in the event of any spill to minimize environmental impacts.

-- Participates in the Alberta Site Rehabilitation Program (SRP) to responsibly decommission inactive wells, pipelines, and facilities.
+- Participate in the Alberta Site Rehabilitation Program (SRP) to responsibly decommission inactive wells, pipelines, and facilities.

 Gran Tierra Energy’s Conservation Footprint